 While a card that lets you rack up travel points when you shop may sound tempting, look beyond the advertised bonuses to decide which one best suits your needs.
-If you're only beginning to build credit, you might want to start with a more basic card before diving into the world of travel points and their accompanying card fees.
+If you're just beginning to build credit, you might want to start with a more basic card before diving into the world of rewards cards and their potential fees.
 Let's take a closer look at what kind of credit card user you are and how to best maximize your cards' usefulness.

 Are You Carrying a Balance?